rnestler/sps-speaker-notes/day-2/speaker-notes-6.md

 - 10min - Image Search with CLIP and FAISS
 - 10min - Analysis of Captioned Images
 -  5min - Possible Applications, Closing Thoughts

-## Biography

-Hey all 👋

-I'm a Data Scientist at celebrate company by day and an AI storyteller by night.

-After experiences in research at Fraunhofer Fokus Institute and tinkering with sensor setups for autonomous vehicles, I decided to get more hands-on and joined celebrate company, where I'm now helping our customers to design amazing products with the help of Machine Learning.

-I hold a Master's degree in Computer Science with a focus on cognitive systems from TU Berlin.